sadadbahrain/woocommerce-payment-gateway/README.md

-# SADDED By SADAD WooCommerce Payment Gateway
+# SADDED By SADAD Payment Gateway

 A plugin for WooCommerce that enables you to configure SADDED Payment Gateway by SADAD Bahrain.
 Copyright (c) SADAD Bahrain.